The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Results

-Figure~\ref{fig:perplexity-pairwise-correlation} presents a Pearson correlation coefficient heatmap of the LLMs computed from their median perplexities across the programming languages.\footnote{ We conducted a Pearson instead of Spearman/Kendall analysis here because it is best suited for continuous data.} The LLMs are sorted by mean correlation in descending order.
-We notice some groups of related models, \ie Code LLaMA -- LLaMA 2 -- Mistral -- Mixtral MoE; StarCoder 2 -- CodeShell; and LLaMA 3 -- LLaMA 3.1 -- LLaMA 3.2.
-These geneological correlations enforce the previous observation that perplexity depends on the model.
 Furthermore, Figure~\ref{fig:perplexity-parallel-coordinates} visualizes perplexity across LLMs and programming languages.
 Models are sorted by their overall median perplexity across all languages in ascending order.
-The Figure demonstrates an agreement between models in some clear-cut cases: Perl is universally high in perplexity, whereas Java is low.
+The figure demonstrates an agreement between models in some clear-cut cases: Shell is universally high in perplexity, whereas Java is low.

-\finding{ Perl is universally high in perplexity, as opposed to Java which is universally low. }
+\finding{ Shell is universally high in perplexity, as opposed to Java which is universally low. }